 On average, Irish men are more likely than women to engage in binge drinking.
 In 2022, 35% of men would have 6 or more drinks in a typical drinking session compared to 20% of women (LINK TO BAROMETER).

 Alcohol-related harm and hazardous drinking

-Alcohol-related harms are not only related to volume of alcohol consumed, but also to patterns of drinking and specifically, occasions of heavy episodic (or binge) drinking (HED).
+Alcohol-related harm and the level of risk is determined not only by the volume of alcohol consumed, but also to the pattern of the drinker and occasions of high-volume drinking such as heavy episodic (or binge) drinking (HED).

-Recent research conducted by the Health Research Board in Ireland has found that majority of alcohol consumption and related harms in the Irish population are accounted for by low- and moderate-risk drinkers (i.e. drinkers who were not dependent on alcohol), and specifically by those who engage in heavy episodic drinking.
-Together, monthly and occasional HED drinkers accounted for 62% of all drinkers, consumed 70% of alcohol and accounted for 59% of alcohol-related harms.
+Recent research conducted by the Health Research Board in Ireland has found that majority of alcohol consumption and related harms in the Irish population are accounted for by low- and moderate-risk drinkers (i.e., drinkers who were not dependent on alcohol), and specifically by those who engage in heavy episodic drinking.

 Problem alcohol use in Ireland

 The Health Research Board provides data on treated problem alcohol use in Ireland through data taken from the National Drug Treatment Reporting System.
-Some notable key trends are evident between 2012-2018.
-The total number of cases treated for problem alcohol use in Ireland in 2018 was 7,464.
-The median age of treated cases was 41 years and almost two-thirds of cases in 2018 were male (64.5%).
-In addition, seven-in-every-ten cases were classified as alcohol dependent.
-Polydrug use was reported by 21.5% of cases in 2018, accounting for more than one-fifth of those treated for problem alcohol use.
+The total number of cases treated for problem alcohol use in Ireland in 2021 was 6,859.
+The median age in 2021 of treated cases was 42 years and 16 years was the median age reported of cases first starting to drink.
+Almost two-thirds of cases in 2021 were male (62.6%).
+Nearly two-thirds (65.9%) of new cases classified as alcohol dependent in 2021, compared to 53.2% in 2014.
+In addition, the proportion of previously treated cases classified as alcohol dependent increased from 66.6% in 2014 to 70.2% in 2021.
+Polydrug use was reported by 23.7% of cases in 2021, accounting for more than one-fifth of those treated for problem alcohol use.